-"Putting it all together : Adaptive responses to adversity, finding Safety and Recovery from disruptions to developmental and natural attachment processes - Exploring the reality of Trauma in Religion in 2021 Australia."
+"Putting it all together : adaptive responses to extremes of adversity, finding Safety and Recovery from disruptions to developmental and natural attachment processes - Exploring the reality of Trauma in Religion in 2021 Australia."

 Published: Friday, 17 December 2021 6:45:16 PM